Mixinors/Astromine/README.md

 Please note that the latest development builds are not supported and are more prone to errors.

 ### Contributing
 Please run `./gradlew spotlessJavaApply` before you pull request to apply our license headers and code styles.
+Please consult with us first if you are going to make a big pull request to see if it has the chance of getting accepted.